 All the workshops are participative.
 We learn and share with each other and invite people to get up and move about the room in order to connect with as many other participants as possible.
 We also have a number of exercises that involve practitioners working in pairs, triads and small groups; these include ‘role play’ and ‘real play’ where we experience some of the skills-based work first-hand.

 We will to support you to be a confident and able member of our team and to keep learning and developing your skills throughout your employment.
-Everyone at Thistle takes part in our induction training within their first few weeks of joining us and our 4 day course, ‘Life is for Living’ within six months.
-We also run our own courses, enhancing learning in person-centred practice, developing leadership skills and we support all personal assistants to achieve their SVQ Level 3 accreditation
+We support all personal assistants to achieve their SVQ Level 3 accreditation

-Working as a Personal Assistant means flexible hours, superb training and the chance to make a real difference to someone’s life – just take a look at Alan and Steve’s story.
+Working as a Personal Assistant means flexible hours, superb training and the chance to make a real difference to someone’s life – read some of our colleagues' stories.

-If you are invited to an interview then you’ll initially meet with members of our supported living team.
-If this goes well then we’ll invite you back for a second interview, where we’ll introduce you to the person you may support and/or their friends or family members.
+If you are invited to an interview, you’ll first meet with members of our supported living team.
+If this goes well then in the second interview, we’ll introduce you to the person you may support and/or their friends or family members.
 It’s important to us that the people we support are involved in the recruitment process – they have the final say on whether you’ll work with them.